 The Medicare Prescription Drug, Improvement and Modernization Act of 2003 (the "Act") introduced a prescription drug benefit under Medicare.
-The employee obligations and the net periodic post-retirement benefit cost for the eighteen month period ended December 31, 2015 reflect the effects of the Act.
+The employee obligations and the net periodic post-retirement benefit cost for the year ended December 31, 2016 reflect the effects of the Act.